top of page

 Modeling plasmid fitness effects

-Predictive Ecology of Genetic Invasion
+Model-based Inference of Genetic Invasion

 News and Blog